 - The voice tone that was used (satisfied, frustrated, sarcastic, angry, etc.).

 That way, relevant feedback can be collected and acted on in due time.

 2. Create Feature Request Boards

 As the name implies, a feature request board is an online board where customer requests are posted, stored, and analyzed by the product development team.
-You can either ask customers directly what new features and improvements they’d like to see or give them access to the board so that they can post their own suggestions or vote existing ones.
+You can either ask customers directly what new features and improvements they’d like to see or give them access to the board so they can post their suggestions or vote on existing ones.

 There are plenty of reasons to use feature request boards:

-- It makes your customers feel like their voices are actually heard, and that they’re actively contributing to your product roadmap.
+- It makes your customers feel like their voices are actually heard and that they’re actively contributing to your product roadmap.

 - Your customers might feel a stronger bond with your brand, which could improve their loyalty.

 - You’ll have an easy-to-use channel through which you can make users feel more appreciated by letting them know when you will implement their suggestions.